coderolls/coderolls-blog/_posts/java-json/2021-01-07-parse-json-in-java.md

 		System.out.println("Street: "+street+"\n");

-		//we can get the json array present as value of any key in the parent JSON JsonArray employeesJsonArray = coderollsJsonObject.get("employees").getAsJsonArray();
+		//we can get the JSON array present as the value of any key in the parent JSON JsonArray employeesJsonArray = coderollsJsonObject.get("employees").getAsJsonArray();
 		System.out.println("Printing the employess json array: \n"+employeesJsonArray.toString()+"\n");

-		//we can get individual json object at an index from the employeesJSONArray JsonObject employeeJsonObject = employeesJsonArray.get(0).getAsJsonObject();
+		//we can get individual JSON object at an index from the employeesJSONArray JsonObject employeeJsonObject = employeesJsonArray.get(0).getAsJsonObject();
 		String firstName = employeeJsonObject.get("firstName").getAsString();
 		System.out.println("First Name of the employee at index 0: "+firstName);